suolapeikko/suolapeikko.github.io/md/cli.md

 Sign dmg:

-`codesign --force -s "Developer ID Application: Firstname Lastname (ABCDEF123456)" MyApp.dmg`
+`codesign --force -s "Developer ID Application: John Doe (A1B1C1D1E1F1)" MyApp.dmg`

 How to create SSH keys and add them to authorized hosts list on the server
 --------------------------------------------------------------------------------